 Looking for a fun date night activity away from the bar?
 Try scheduling a therapeutic couples’ massage.
 Just one 30-minute massage5 session can reduce stress hormones, lower heart rate, and curb high blood pressure.

 Not only can massage reduce stress, it can also bring you closer to your partner.
 You can even DIY a couples’ massage at home with powerful results.
 After completing a three-week massage course6 as part of a small study at Northumbria University, couples reported long-term benefits like decreased stress, better coping, and higher relationship satisfaction.

 Alternative Stress Management

 While many people drink socially, it’s also very common to drink alone.
 This especially true in the time of COVID-19, when so many are staying home for social distancing.
 But if you’ve decided to quit or cut back, and you’re feeling bored or stressed in the house, what are your alternatives to consuming alcohol?
 Amidst the pressure of the times we’re living in, you may be wondering, “how can I relax without drinking?”

 One of the easiest things you can do to feel calmer right now is to sit down for a moment, clear your mind, and begin counting your breaths.
-Meditation has been found to reduce anxiety, and a long-term practice may even lead to permanent stress reduction.
-In one study, mindfulness-based therapy proved as effective as antidepressants in relieving symptoms of depression.
+Meditation7 has been found to reduce anxiety, and a long-term practice may even lead to permanent stress reduction.
+In one study, mindfulness-based therapy proved as effective as antidepressants8 in relieving symptoms of depression.

 If you’re skeptical of meditation, or it isn’t a good match for you, try a gratitude journal instead.
 Whether you’re thankful for big things, like a roof over your head, or the little things, like a good hair day, writing them down has clear benefits for stress relief.